 Contact: Stephanie Limb

-The Spotted Cow Preservation Society: A group trying to save our village pub from developers who plan to demolish half of the pub, turn it into a house and build 8 houses on the car park.
+The Spotted Cow Preservation Society: A group formed to save the pub from developers who planned to demolish half of the pub, turn it into a house and build 8 houses on the car park.

 Assets of Community Value